santaozzy/printf/README.md

 ## _printf()

-The printf project is a collaboration between Tolulope Fakunle and Bamidele Adefolaju, students of Software Engineering at ALX.
+The printf project is a collaboration between Iduozee Osbert and Kelvin Enohuean, students of Software Engineering at ALX.

 This function named "_printf()" imitates the actual "printf()" command located in the stdio.h library of C programming Language.
 It contains some of the basic features and functions found in the manual 3 of "printf".